5 Ways to Make Email Your Best Customer Service Tool

 For example, you can attach surprises to any email.
 If you want to reward loyalty, make up for a not-great outcome, or just make a customer’s day, you can set up coupons, promo codes, or digital freebies.
 Give your team the freedom to share these in emails—it’s a kind of service you can’t do over the phone.

 You can also do unobtrusive follow-ups with email.
 Once you’ve resolved a customer’s issue, set yourself a reminder to send them another message a couple weeks later, asking whether they’re still happy with the outcome and if they need anything else.
 Even if they don’t answer, seeing that evidence that you care will go a long way toward deepening their engagement with your company.

 Your team can also wrap up emails with an offer to get on the phone with customers to assist further.
 This way you can still offer phone service to those customers who prefer it, without having to maintain a full-time phone bank.

-Quality beats quantity
+Remember quality beats quantity

+Refining the way you communicate through email can help inform how you handle other customer service channels while growing your reputation as a customer-first business.
 Try these tricks for improving your customer service emails, and you’ll see how email can become your company’s best customer service tool.

 Editor’s Note: This article was originally published in 2019 and was updated for 2020.